 TOP considers that privacy and security of information are critical operating principles.
-We recognize the importance of keeping personal information of our stakeholders, e.g. students and staff, in strict confidence.
+TOP recognizes the importance of keeping personal information of its stakeholders, e.g. students and staff, in strict confidence.
 TOP has implemented various information privacy and information security programmes to protect the security of corporate data as well as personal data privacy.

-In addition to our privacy and information security policy, our employees are bound by the terms of their employment contracts and the Staff Code of Conduct and Ethics Policy to ensure that confidential information is properly protected and such information is kept in strict confidence, and that any information that has come in their possession as a result of their employment with us will not be disclosed to any person without the prior approval of the designated officer(s) of TOP.
+In addition to TOP's privacy and information security policy, its employees are bound by the terms of their employment contracts and the Staff Code of Conduct and Ethics Policy to ensure that confidential information is properly protected and such information is kept in strict confidence, and that any information that has come in their possession as a result of their employment with TOP will not be disclosed to any person without the prior approval of the designated officer(s) of TOP.
 Any unauthorized copying, dissemination or disclosure of confidential information, including identities and transaction records of customers, is strictly prohibited.

-We are committed to complying with relevant laws and regulations on customer data protection and privacy.
-We are subject to Australian Privacy Act 1988 and the Australian Privacy Principles which restricts the use of personal information collected by us for specific purposes.
-We obtain consent from students and customers before we collect personal information, use them only for their intended purpose, and destroy them when they are no longer required.
+TOP is committed to complying with relevant laws and regulations on customer data protection and privacy.
+TOP is subject to Australian Privacy Act 1988 and the Australian Privacy Principles which restricts the use of personal information collected by TOP for specific purposes.
+TOP obtains consent from students and customers before collecting personal information, using them only for their intended purpose, and destroying them when they are no longer required.